Piedmont (United States)

 The Atlantic Seaboard Fall Line marks the Piedmont's eastern boundary with the Coastal Plain.
-To the west, it is mostly bounded by the Blue Ridge Mountains, the easternmost range of the main Appalachians.
+To the west, it is mostly bounded by the Blue Ridge Mountains, the easternmost range of the Appalachians.
 The width of the Piedmont varies, being quite narrow above the Delaware River but nearly 300 miles (475 km) wide in North Carolina.
 The Piedmont's area is approximately 80,000 sqmi.